 Bullying can happen anywhere, at any age: in a residential environment, on the bus, at the gym, at the office, in cyberspace, etc. Small acts that look trivial can become bullying if they are repeated.

-Have you witnessed bullying acts?
+Have you witnessed acts of bullying?
 You can play an important role in changing things.
-Sometimes it is enough for only one person to speak up or show compassion for the person targeted by bullying to break the cycle of bullying.
+Sometimes it is enough for only one person to speak up or show compassion for the person targeted by bullying to break the bullying cycle.
 However, if you fear for your safety, it may be more appropriate to look for help, band together with other witnesses or people around you to intervene, or opt to report the bullying to a competent authority.

 The important thing is to act.
 Inaction makes you the bully's accomplice.
 Some bullies draw power from the fact that an audience is present for their actions.

-Examples of actions you can accomplish as a witness:
+Examples of actions you can take as a witness:

 - approach the targeted person so that he or she and the bully understand that you are supporting the person who has been victimized;

-- express your verbal disagreement with the perpetrator, if you feel capable of doing so;
+- express your verbal disagreement with the perpetrator, if you feel safe to do so;

 - ask the other witnesses to act with you;